-House-calls are permitted to premises of people under Leave of Absence (LOA) if it is not feasible for the pet to be transported to the veterinary clinic.
+House-calls are permitted to premises of people under LOA during this period for the provision of permitted veterinary services only and if it is not feasible for the pet to be transported to the veterinary clinic.

-Veterinarians should conduct tele-triage (e.g. via consultation over the phone or internet) prior to any house-calls, make all reasonable attempts to maintain safe distancing measures (e.g. contactless consults, payments, etc) and to minimise time spent in the client's residence.
+Veterinarians should conduct tele-triage (e.g. via consultation over the phone or internet) prior to any house-calls and make all reasonable attempts to maintain safe distancing measures (e.g. contactless consults, payments, etc) and to minimise time spent in the client's residence.
 Veterinarians are strongly encouraged to utilise appropriate PPE based on risk assessment and follow MOH guidelines on hygiene during and after the consultation.

-For premises of people under Quarantine Order (QO)/Stay Home Notice (SHN), visitors are not allowed to enter, including for the provision of house-call veterinary services.
+For premises of people under QO/SHN, visitors are not allowed to enter, including for the provision of house-call veterinary services.
 Veterinarians can consider alternatives such as telemedicine, arranging to pick up the animal outside these premises with no contact, or performing a kerbside consult outside these premises, if safe and appropriate (please refer to Question 2).